Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 ### SBP
 SBP is a unique concept of OneFlow.
 It is a combination of the initials of three words: Split, Broadcast, PartialSum (taking PartialSum as an example, in fact, it can also be a reduce operation such as PartialMin, PartialMax).
 The full name of SBP is SbpParallel, which represents a mapping relationship between the logic Tensor and the physical Tensor.

 Split means that the physical Tensor is obtained by splitting the logical Tensor along a certain dimension.
-An `axis` prameter is used to indicate the dimension of the split.
+An `axis` parameter is used to indicate the dimension of the split.
 If multiple physical Tensors are concatenated along the dimension of Split, the logical Tensor can be restored.

 Broadcast indicates that each physical Tensor is exactly a copy of the logical Tensor.